 We’ve seen many essential services reassess how they work from the front lines.
 Healthcare organizations have removed administrative and access barriers to telehealth, and reconfigured wards and processes to treat patients and protect staff.
 Lessons learned on the front line will inspire a new wave of leaders with firsthand experience instituting leaner, more flexible ways of working.
 Many will not accept a return to business as usual.
 Their personal experiences of making change on the front lines will force organizations to ensure the hard-learned lessons of the pandemic result in better systems.

 Organizations privileged enough not to be on the front lines of the pandemic can learn these lessons, too.
 How can you orient your organization toward leaner leadership with more effective governance and increased flexibility?
 What signature elements of your culture can be applied in meaningful ways to empower creative leadership and deepen employee engagement?
 You figured out how to work from home, but can you empower employees to lead from home?

 The desire to return to normal is strong, but in many ways normal was far from optimal.
 The trends noted above serve to remind us of the power of the individual.
 For organizations ready to meet the moment there is an opportunity to emerge stronger by acknowledging this and reengaging in more flexible, human and connected ways.

-PK’s remote Scenario Planning and Design Thinking workshops are helping our clients reimagine and reinvent customer and employee engagement for a changing future.
-Contact us to learn more.
+Find out how PK’s remote Scenario Planning and Design Thinking workshops are helping our clients reimagine and reinvent customer and employee engagement for a changing future.

 About the Author